 - (a) If a Regional Director is unable to complete a two year term, or if a Regional Director position is vacant for any reason, the Board of Directors shall arrange for the election.
-However, if a vacancy occurs within six months of the expiry of the term of office, the vacancy will be filled by the Resolution Committee member elected by that Region. - (b) Nominations to fill vacant Regional Director positions shall be declared open for 21 days.
-At the close of nominations, balloting shall be conducted for a period of at least 35 days. - (c) Successful candidates elected to fill vacant Regional Director positions shall take office at the conclusion of the ballot count.
+However, if a vacancy occurs within six months of the expiry of the term of office, the vacancy will be filled by the Resolution Committee member elected by that Region. - (b) Nominations to fill vacant Regional Director positions shall be declared open for 21 days. - (c) The Board of Directors shall establish a process for election to fill such vacancies.
+Election shall be by secret ballot and requires a majority vote. - (d) Successful candidates elected to fill vacant Regional Director positions shall take office at the conclusion of the ballot count.